CpanelInc/cpanel-node-api/README.md

 ## Contributing

-The maintainer will evaluate all bugs and feature requests, and reserves the right to reject request for any reason.
+The maintainer will evaluate all bugs and feature requests, and reserves the right to reject a request for any reason.

 ### Bugs